 Los Hermanos Beach Hostel – Where We Stayed

 Los Hermanos was the cheapest place I looked at when booking where to stay in Costeño Beach, but I was super happy with the choice!
-We paid 35,000 pesos for bed in the dorm, but there are also private bungalows on offer that would be perfect for couples (by the way those looked really cool, but not for Brian and I).
+We paid 35,000 pesos each for beds in the dorm, but there are also private bungalows on offer that would be perfect for couples (by the way those looked really cool, but not for Brian and I).

 The bar did a great happy hour.
 In fact, they had 2 happy hours (4-5 and 8-10), each with drinks for 2 for 1.
 Drink prices were also reasonably with your standard cocktails for 10,000 pesos and nicer ones for 14,000.
 Brian and I quite enjoyed gin and tonics for 10,000, especially when they were 2 for 1.